Driving force: meeting the power demands of the EV revolution

 Rapid charging is the ‘gold standard’ for publicly accessible chargers, but the picture is further complicated by the existence of four competing rapid electric charging protocols across the world, each using a range of different connectors, as summarized in the table below:

 In the long term, much like the Betamax/VHS ‘video wars’ of the 1980s, it is inevitable that one or two standards will dominate.
 But in the short term, it is another factor to be considered by EV owners, manufacturers and regulators.
 As, too, is the inconsistent investment in public charging infrastructure globally.
-Although the rollout of public chargers (both fast and slow) is picking up pace in all markets – up to 1.3 million public charging points in 2020 according to the IEA– there is considerable disparity between countries.
+Although the rollout of public chargers (both fast and slow) is picking up pace in all markets – up to 1.8 million public charging points in 2021 – there is considerable disparity between countries.
 In the EU, for example, most countries failed to meet the recommended ratio of public chargers to EVs in 2020.

 Driving electric is a premier experience